OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Cross-Compile.md

 Where the `8` defines the number of compilation jobs to run simultaneously.

 Depending on your system, the compilation will take quite some time and be very resource intensive, be patient!
+On server-grade systems, compilation will take about half an hour, on regular desktop or laptop systems it may take hours.

 ### Cross Compiling